 # reachable - global mode, no isolation

-$ sudo ip netns add vsock_ns_local
+ip netns add vsock_ns_local'

 $ sudo ip netns exec vsock_ns_local cat /proc/sys/net/vsock/ns_mode